aimms/documentation/dataexchange/mapping.rst

 Data Exchange Mappings
 **********************

-Each Data Exchange mapping is an XML file describing the structure of particular formats (like JSON, YAML, XML, CSV, Excel or Parquet) being mapped.
+Each Data Exchange mapping is an XML file describing the structure of particular formats (like JSON, YAML, XML, CSV/TSV, Excel or Parquet) being mapped.
 Below you find the elements specific for each of the mapping types.
 The attributes that you can specify for each element are shared.
 In `this How-To article <https://how-to.aimms.com/Articles/534/534-dealing-with-the-different-data-types.html>`__ you can find some simple examples on the usages. `Here <https://documentation.aimms.com/dataexchange/api.html#methods-for-reading-and-writing-data>`__ you can find the functions related to mappings.

 JSON Mapping elements
 =====================